uchicago-cs/cmsc22000/website/content/labs/lab7.md

 As you may remember from our [previous lab]({{< relref "lab6.md" >}}), we have a way to make sure our app passes all the tests every time we push.

 For this, you should create a `.travis.yml` file in your `2020-lab7-GITHUB_USERNAME` repo.
-With Python, there's no need to build, so you should just define a single job that runs the command `pytest` as its test script.
+With Python, there's no need to build, so you should just define a single job that runs the command `pytest` as its test script (in a Linux environment)

 In the last task, you made the tests fail.
-You should ensure the CI job fails when the tests are failing.
+Commit and push your .travis.yml file and make sure the CI job fails specifically because the tests are failing (you will need to inspect the job log to see that `pytest` is failing in your CI build).
 Take the URL of the failed build, and enter it in Gradescope.

 Now, go back and fix the app so that they all pass.
 Then, push your fixed app to both GitHub and to Heroku.
 Take the URL of the successful build, and enter it in Gradescope.